Comprehensive Pediatric Feeding Program

 The patient's evaluation/plan of care formation is coordinated between disciplines at one convenient appointment for the family.

-Services may include assessments consisting of a variety of specialists, including pediatrics, psychology, clinical nutrition, occupational therapy, speech therapy, social work and child life.
+Services may include assessments consisting of a variety of specialists, including pediatrics, psychology, clinical nutrition, occupational therapy, speech therapy and social work.

 Downtown Close To Home Center at 495 E. Main St.